mxiamxia/aws-apm-action/README.md

 # Application observability for AWS Action

-This action provides an end-to-end application observability investigation workflow that connects your source code and live production telemetry data to Agentic AI agent.
+This action provides an end-to-end application observability investigation workflow that connects your source code and live production telemetry data to AI agent.
 It leverages CloudWatch MCPs and generates custom prompts to provide the context that AI agents need for troubleshooting and applying code fixes.

 The action sets up and configures [AWS Application Signals MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-appsignals-mcp-server) and [AWS CloudWatch MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-mcp-server) for AI Agent you have setup in in GitHub workflow, enabling AI agents to access your live telemetry data as troubleshooting context.
 Customers can continue using their bring-your-own-model, API key or Bedrock models for application performance investigations.
 Simply mention `@awsapm` in GitHub issues to troubleshoot production issues, implement fixes, and enhance observability coverage on demand.